General

 github actions alternatives

-GitHub Actions is a CI/CD automation platform built into GitHub that enables workflows to run based on events in a repository.
+GitHub Actions is a continuous integration and continuous delivery (CI/CD) automation platform built into GitHub that enables workflows to run based on repository events.
 It allows you to automate tasks like building, testing, and deploying code directly from your GitHub repository using YAML-based workflow files.

 Top alternatives to GitHub Actions include GitLab CI/CD, Spacelift, CircleCI, Jenkins, and Azure Pipelines.
 These tools offer similar CI/CD functionality but differ in ecosystem integration, configuration style, and extensibility.